-Dipping with dimethoate may be used for citrus fruits (excluding all edible skin species and mandarins that have received pre-harvest treatment with dimethoate), tropical and sub-tropical fruit with inedible peel, and melons (including watermelons).
+Dipping with dimethoate may be used for citrus fruits (excluding all edible skin species and citrus that has received pre-harvest treatment with dimethoate) and melons (including watermelons).

 Dipping in dimethoate may not be an accepted quarantine entry condition for all fruits to all intrastate or interstate markets.